SETS-VN/MVP/Propositions/README.md

 # Potential list of features to implement.
 ## Requirements for the user:
-1. User signs-up/ log-in as a person
+1. User signs-up/ logs-in as a person, using email/phone number/ social accounts like FB, Youtube, Telegram, Twitter, Tiktok, Instagram
-2. User ID card verification to enable payment/ green points/ bonus/ coin airdrop
-3. User deposits money with Momo
+2. User can play social games to attain green targets/ scores in the reward system.
+Here they can voicechat or send pics/ clips about environment issue or their lifestyle
-4. User can use Carbon calculator w/ different inputs to know how much carbon is needed
+3. User can use Carbon calculator w/ different inputs to know how much carbon is needed
-5. User can see set of existing packages of carbon (compliance market)
+4. User can see different packages/ credits/ quota/ green bond offers and the advertisements.
+5. Advertisers can display their banner/ image/ video/ social links
+6. User verify the ID card to enable payment/ green points/ bonus/ coin airdrop
+7. User deposits money into SETS' E-wallet through Momo/ banks
-6. User can sell their own carbon credit through trade
+8. User can sell their own carbon credits through trade
-7. User can buy other's carbon credit through trade
+9. User can buy other's carbon credit through trade
-8. User can file claim for disputes
+10. User can file claim for disputes
-9. Advertisers can display their banner/ image/ video/ social links
-10. All user transactions should be detailed in a history page
+11. All user transactions should be detailed in a history page

 ## Details for each implementation